Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 evaluate node @ibody 1

-The edata, , return the x, y, and z coordinates of the current body at nodeId = 1.
+The edata, , variables contain the x, y, and z coordinates of the current body at nodeId = 1.
 In order to loop over nodes, we use patbeg and patend.

 PATBEG $pmtrName ncopy use: execute a Block of Branches ncopy times